Rosi at The Beaumont

 Adam Byatt

-Michelin-starred chef Adam Byatt is moving into Fulham Pier in 2025 with the launch of Brasserie Constance, offering a modern British dining experience rooted in Fulham’s history.
+Michelin-starred chef Adam Byatt is moving to Fulham Pier in 2025 with the launch of Brasserie Constance, a modern British dining experience rooted in south-west London's history.
 The restaurant is inspired by its namesake, Constance Spry, who was widely known for her floristry and ceramic collaboration with the historic Fulham Pottery – an inspiration that takes shape in the floral motifs and bespoke handmade ceramics that will adorn the space.
-Sample menus have been kept firmly under wraps but, if they’re anything like Byatt’s Trinity restaurant in Clapham, you can expect very good things.
+Sample menus include the likes of clay pot chicken, mussels and cockles with soda bread, and treacle, date and walnut tart.
+If they’re anything like the fare served at Byatt’s Trinity restaurant in Clapham, you can expect very good things.

 Address: Level 1, Fulham Pier, Stevenage Road, SW6 6HH